proroklab/VectorizedMultiAgentSimulator/README.md

 - **Extensible**: VMAS is not just a simulator with a set of environments.
 It is a framework that can be used to create new multi-agent scenarios in a format that is usable by the whole MARL community.
 For this purpose, we have modularized the process of creating a task and introduced interactive rendering to debug it.
 You can define your own scenario in minutes.
 Have a look at the dedicated section in this document.
 - **Compatible**: VMAS has wrappers for [RLlib](https://docs.ray.io/en/latest/rllib/index.html) and [OpenAI Gym](https://github.com/openai/gym).
 RLlib has a large number of already implemented RL algorithms.
 Keep in mind that this interface is less efficient than the unwrapped version.
 For an example of wrapping, see the main of `make_env`.
+- **Tested**: Our scenarios come with tests which run a custom designed heuristic on each scenario.
 - **Entity shapes**: Our entities (agent and landmarks) can have different customizable shapes (spheres, boxes, lines).
 All these shapes are supported for elastic collisions.
 - **Faster than physics engines**: Our simulator is extremely lightweight, using only tensor operations.
 It is perfect for